Bedtime story

-A bedtime story is a traditional form of storytelling, where a story is told to a child at bedtime to prepare the child for sleep.
+A bedtime story is a traditional form of storytelling, where a story is told to a person, usually a child, at bedtime to prepare them for sleep.
 The bedtime story has long been considered "a definite institution in many families".

 History

 The term "bedtime story" was coined by Louise Chandler Moulton in her 1873 book, Bed-time Stories.
 The "ritual of an adult reading out loud to a child at bedtime formed mainly in the second half of the nineteenth century and achieved prominence in the early twentieth century in tandem with the rising belief that soothing rituals were necessary for children at the end of the day.
 The practice of reading bedtime stories contributed to the growth of the picture book industry, and may also have contributed to the practice of isolated sleeping for children.

 Western culture

 Within the Western culture, many parents read bedtime stories to their kids to assist with falling asleep.
 Among other benefits, this ritual is considered to reinforce the parent-child relationship.
 The type of stories and the time at which they are read may differ on cultural basis.

 Bedtime stories may be used to teach children abstract virtues such as sympathy, altruism, and self-control, and empathy by helping children to imagine the feelings of others.
 The stories can be used to discuss darker subjects such as death and racism.